 Broad Area S. No. Comments given by Stakeholders Authority Response 33.
 The consultation process in a scenario where competition is already there does not have any purpose and the same may be dispensed with The Authority believes that its remit under the Act requires due focus and adherence to requirements for stakeholder consultations specified by it.
 Service Quality Rebate Term 34.
 Monthly assessment of meeting performance standards may not be appropriate as some of the performance indicates such as ASQ passenger ratings are carried out on a quarterly basis.
 The ASQ programme does not allow for monthly results which in effect mean the airport operator would have to duplicate the activities in order to obtain monthly feedback.
 The airport operator should therefore have an option to choose the frequency with which performance related feedback is provided ranging from monthly to quarterly feedback according to practicality and cost.
-The Authority is cognizant of this aspect and has specified monitoring of subjective parameter on a quarterly basis (Clause 6.14.3 of the Guidelines).
-Service Q 35.
+The state of the s 35.
 A further issue to be considered is seasonality.
 Monthly or quarterly variations in performance may be due to seasonal factors (e.g. variations in passenger numbers during high & low season, weather related issues, etc.).
 Hence, performance comparisons should be made not on the basis of the previous month/quarter but with regards to the previous year.
 The Authority draws attention to provisions on operationalizing the Service Quality Rebate term incorporated in the Guidelines.
 The Service Quality Rebate term is determined based on absolute benchmarks rather than comparison with previous month / quarter.

 Broad Area S. No. Comments given by Stakeholders Authority Response 36.
 The concession agreement of airport operators lays down quality parameters.
 The relevant provisions of the concessions have mandated the standards and time frame for achieving the same.
 Therefore the provisions of the relevant concession documents should be followed in this respect.
 Further any penalty for non-achievement should not be imposed over and above the penalty provisions as prescribed in the concession documents.
 The Authority has specified that the Guidelines would be applicable to the Indira Gandhi International Airport, New Delhi, Chhatrapati Shivaji International Airport, Mumbai and the Civil Enclaves at Goa and Pune in such form and manner as the Authority may by a separate order determine.
 This aspect has also been recognized by the Authority in its Order No. 13/2010-11 dated 12 th January 2011.
 Accordingly, provisions of relevant concession agreements shall be given due consideration while determining tariffs in future.
 At any rate, Airport Operators and the Authority would need to fulfill their respective statutory obligations.
-The Authority has stipulated the provisions with respect to Service Quality Rebate with respect mandate under Section 13 (1) (a) of the Act.
+The Authority has stipulated the provisions with respect to Service Quality Rebate with respect to its mandate under Section 13 (1) (a) of the Act.